svanderbleek/haskellandchill.com/types-arent-sets.md

 f:int->string.[hidden]
 ```

 What is the nature of this assertion?
-Do we add to our set of values of type `string` the possible outcomes of assertions?
+Do we add to our set of values of type `string` values representing possible outcomes of assertions?

 For example we don't know that the function even terminates.
 We expect `f 1` (`f` applied to `1`) to be of type `string` but we may never finally receive the
 asserted string.